garis/Technicolor-FastGate-QoS/README.md

 # Technicolor-FastGate-QoS

+Based on the FastGate modem/router provided by Fastweb:

+* Product name: Technicolor MediaAccess DGA4131FWB
+* Firmware version: 18.3.n.0439_FW_258_DGA4131
+* Hardware version: VBNT-O
+* Precise firmware version: 18.3.n.0439

+It should work also for older versions without any problem.

-What can it do:
+## What can it do (the good)
 * run multiple torrents client in multiple PCs with no upload limits
-* run multiple upload speedtests in multiple PCs
+* run an upload speedtest
 * run a teamspeak session with no latency issue
 * ...all at the same time

 Note that this setup will manage only upload traffic since we can control each packet that will go on the internet link.
-The download is out of our control since we can only receive and we have no control of that
+The download is out of our control since we can only receive and we have no control of that.

+## TLDR

+The `qos` file in this repository is my currently running config feel free to use at your own risk

+* Make a copy of the file `/etc/config/qos`
+* Replace or change `/etc/config/qos` with the one inside this repository
+* Run `qos -4 -r reload` and `qos -4 -r reload`

+If this seems to not be working use:
+* `qos stop` to clean the rules
+* `iptables -t mangle -F` to really clean the rules
+* `qos start` to recreate the rules
+* `qos -r reload` to reload the rule, useful if you change the config file
+* `iptables -nL -v -x -t mangle` to check the rules (highly verbose output)

+## How (the bad)
 The file named 'qos' has 6 sections:

 * `config label` types of traffic